BMW 4 Series Convertible review

 The interior of the 4 Series Convertible is very similar to that of the coupe, which means it’s packed with the latest tech and has high-quality materials that make it feel very upmarket – but you would expect that because the price is higher than ever.
 We particularly like the driving position, which is sporty and comfortable, and the fact that it’s still fairly quiet on the move even with the roof down.

 There are plenty of engines to choose from, including three petrol and two diesels.
-The diesels are the 420d and 430d, offering 187bhp and 282bhp respectively, while the petrol options are the 420i, 430i and M440i.
+The diesels are the 420d and 430d, along with the latest M440d offering 187bhp and 282bhp, and 345bhp respectively, while the petrol options are the 420i, 430i and M440i.
 These provide 181bhp, 242bhp and 369bhp respectively and are smooth, punchy and fun to use.

 The 4 Series is more fun to drive than its Mercedes and Audi alternatives, yet it also works really well as a comfortable cruiser.
 There aren’t that many four-seat convertibles available these days, so your choice is quite limited – but if that’s what you’re after, the new 4 Series Convertible should be on your shortlist.